JaagaStartup/JaagaStartup.github.io/pages/about.md

   	<img src="{{ site.url }}{{ site.baseurl }}/images/archana.png" alt="Archana">
   </div>
   <div class="large-6 columns">
   	<b><a href="https://in.linkedin.com/in/archana-prasad-5312531">Archana</a></b> founded Jaaga in 2009 as a common ground for activists, artists, designers and technologists.
-She helps guide the vision for the organisation and believes we need more designers in the space.
+She helps guide the vision for the organisation and believes we need more designers in the community.
 Archana is from Bangalore, Karnataka.
   </div>
 </div>
 <br>